 About the Collection

-The Geneva History Center’s three-dimensional collection includes more than 10,000 three- dimensional artifacts including furniture, clothing, textiles, paintings, architectural fragments, agricultural implements, household objects and industrial objects.
+The Geneva History Museum's three-dimensional collection includes more than 10,000 three- dimensional artifacts including furniture, clothing, textiles, paintings, architectural fragments, agricultural implements, household objects and industrial objects.
 A small fraction of the three- dimensional collection is on view in our museum galleries.

 Artifact of the Month

-The Geneva History Center Archives and Reading Room provide an excellent environment for researchers interested in Geneva and local history.
+The Geneva History Museum Archives and Reading Room provide an excellent environment for researchers interested in Geneva and local history.
 With the staff assistance, visitors can access a huge collection of two-dimensional resources including maps, atlases, genealogical information, newspaper microfilms, and over 10,000 photographs, documents and books.

 To learn more about our research resources and how to schedule an appointment, click here.